Oscura Vim - My New Favorite Theme Collection

 }

-After installation, activate the theme by adding one of these lines to your .vimrc
+After installation, activate any of the four themes by adding one of these lines to your .vimrc

 :